andrewhead/Suffix-Tree/README.md

     ./cartesianTree data/nodes.tsv -o output.tsv

+To test that your changes have left this code still working properly:

+    diff -q output.tsv data/cartesian_tree.tsv

+You should see no output from this command, suggesting that the output from the command is equivalent to the test output we produced.

 # Fetching the test data

 If you want to test this with larger test data rather than the data included